-It was very interesting during the conversation with Valenzuela to learn about the fabrication of the glass spheres.
+The conversation with Valenzuela about the fabrication of the glass spheres was very interesting.

 Valenzuela had contacted a German glass company only to later discover that they did not do the type of work he needed.
 The German company helped connect him with a glass blowing factory located in a small town in the Czech Republic.
 The small town, located outside of Prague, has several glass blowing factories and the families there have practiced their art for centuries.